TotzkePaul/TTSDatasetCreator/ReadMe.md

 Review corresponding wav and transcript files using https://gong-io.github.io/gecko/.

-Save updated transcript to ../Workspace/{WorkspaceName}/gecko with the same transcript file
+Save updated transcript to ../Workspace/{WorkspaceName}/gecko with the same filename as the transcript file

 `python gecko_split.py  --output ../Datasets --media ../Media/ --name {WorkspaceName} --min 0 --max 12000`

-The completed dataset now exists in ./Datasets/{WorkspaceName}
+The complete dataset for clips 0 to 12 seconds now exists in ./Datasets/{WorkspaceName}

 {WorkspaceName}_wg.txt is for waveglow;